 You might think when your account rolls over to seven digits that fireworks light up the sky, confetti falls, and the champagne starts flowing.
-I can tell you that doesn’t happen, in fact it was pretty anti-climatic.
+I can tell you that doesn’t happen.
+In fact, it was pretty anti-climatic.
 I was like, “Oh, cool,” and then went back to work.

 How long does $1 million last

-That means I never have to work again.
+And that means I never have to work again.
 Even better, there’s a few key assumptions not in this calculation:

 - When my 15-year mortgage is paid off my spending decreases

-- If I cohabitate my spending decreases
+- If I cohabitate my spending should decrease

 What’s the secret to becoming a millionaire